joopringelberg/perspectives-core/technical readme.md

 ```
 (which just calls `webpack`)

+### Develop for InPlace
+The PDR forms the base of InPlace.
+To make changes to the PDR effective in InPlace, you will have to build both
+*  the [SharedWorker](https://github.com/joopringelberg/perspectives-sharedworker) package with the new PDR and
+*  [InPlace](https://github.com/joopringelberg/inplace) with the new SharedWorker.

+Assuming you've set up your working environment with Symlinks (see below), just run `npm build` in the former and `npm builddevelopment` (or production) in the latter package's root directory.

 ### Program documentation
 The source files have many annotations.
 Moreover, the compiler can generate standard documentation from the types in the sources.
 The entrance point to this documentation is [here](https://joopringelberg.github.io/perspectives-core/Perspectives.Docu.Main.html#t:x).